A week after blast, Beirut pauses to remember the dead

 It still wasn’t clear what caused the fire in a port warehouse that triggered the explosion of the chemicals, which created a shock wave so powerful it was felt as far away as the island of Cyprus more than 200 kilometers (180 miles) across the Mediterranean.

 “From one minute to the next, the world changed for people in Beirut,” said Basma Tabaja, deputy head of the International Committee of the Red Cross’s delegation in Lebanon.
+The organization said

 Outgoing Health Minister Hamad Hassan said the blast killed a total of 171 people, with between 30 and 40 still missing.
 Of the injured, 1,500 needed special treatment while 120 remain in intensive care, he said.